Planning a SeaWorld San Diego vacation?

-We went with friends who purchased the all day dining pass, which allowed them to order food every hour.
-That gave us the opportunity to sample quite a variety of food.
+We went with friends who purchased the all-day dining pass, which allowed them to order food every hour.
+That allowed us to sample quite a variety of food.

 The dining pass was not that much more than your base ticket.
 If you purchase a ticket and include the dining plan it is only $20 more.

-Another option if you want your base ticket + the front of the line pass for rides + dining meal it is only a few dollars more.
-Plus, you get a photo package with the all inclusive pass.
+Another option is if you want your base ticket + the front of the line pass for rides + dining meal it is only a few dollars more.
+Plus, you get a photo package with an all-inclusive pass.